rainmeter/rainmeter/Docs/Building.md

 ### Building the installer

-From the repository root, run e.g. `.\Build\Build.ps1 full 1.2.3.4` to build all components with the version 1.2.3.4.
+In PowerShell, run e.g. `.\Build\Build.ps1 full 1.2.3.4` to build all components with the version 1.2.3.4.

 Run `Get-Help .\Build\Build.ps1 -Detailed` to see the available parameters.

-If you see any "not found" errors, check that the tool paths near the top of the script match your environment.